-Film and Video Umbrella presents Changing Places, a series of exhibitions showing contemporary artists’ video within historic buildings across the country.
-Cliffe Castle Museum is one of ten venues on this nationwide tour and hosts four artworks using video, installation and sound by Ravi Agarwal, Imran Channa and Desire Machine Collective.
+Film and Video Umbrella presents Changing Places, a series of exhibitions showing contemporary artworks within historic buildings across the country.
+Cliffe Castle Museum is one of eight venues on this nationwide tour and hosts four artworks using video, installation and interactive sound.

 The tour's featured artists all live in, work in, or retain a connection to Bangladesh, India or Pakistan.
 Through the pairing of specific sites and artworks, this series of exhibitions highlights a shared history between England and South Asia.